donna

 SWOT Analysis

-• Weaknesses: High costs, privacy risks, and infrastructure demands.
+• Weaknesses: High costs, skill shortages, privacy concerns.

 Trends and Developments